arijoon/vendaire-discord-bot/README.md

 ## Aleksa usage

 This bot has the capability to listen to Aleksa intents.
-In order to use this feature, look at aleksa config section in secret config and app config.
-You must also route the intents to the address you specify for this bot's server to run
+In order to use this feature, look at aleksa config section in [secret config][config-secret] and app config.
+You must also route the intents to the address you specify for this bot's server to run.

 ### Architecture